Bridge Loans for Seniors

 - In extreme cases, borrowers can lose their home if it’s tied up with the loan and won’t sell on the market.

-- If seniors borrow a lump sum instead of a line of credit, it can be more difficult to repay the loan, even if the senior is just waiting for their benefits to start being paid.
+- If seniors borrow a lump sum instead of a line of credit, it can be more difficult to repay the loan, even if the senior is just waiting for their benefits to start paying.
 If your funds are delayed or are lower in amount then you expected, it can pose a great risk.

 How to get the best terms for your bridge loan